Kotlin/KEEP/proposals/statics.md

 ABI for non-JVM platforms will have to be designed and added to this document.
 Kotlin/JVM platform provides the strictest backwards and forwards compatibility guarantees, as well as seamless two-way interoperability, hence the JVM ABI is taken care of first.

+### Static object alternatives and namespaces

+The `static object` syntax from [Static objects](#static-objects) section of this proposal is one of its most controversial parts with a number of alternative, but it is the result of a pragmatic compromise.

+An early prototype of this design used a `namespace` keyword instead of `static object` and attempted to base the whole terminology around the concept of a namespace.
+So, static members were namespace members and static extensions were namespace extensions.
+And here in lies the problem: static objects feature is a fringe part of this design proposal.
+The feature that every Kotlin developer will use are static members, some will also use static extensions, and only a few will use static objects.
+So, a good design has to get the most important, the most actively used part of the proposal right &mdash; static members.
+However, it would be inappropriate to call them "namespace members" in Kotlin.
+An overwhelming majority of popular programming languages calls them static members, see [statics in other languages](#statics-in-other-languages).
+It is not in Kotlin design philosophy to invent a new name for a long-established concept, even if that new name might somehow better reflect the concept.

+So, having made the decision to call static members what everyone calls the &mdash; static members, we come to the hard choice of picking the name for the concept of static objects.
+Now, remember that static objects are going to be a fringe, rarely used feature.
+Inventing a totally new name for the rarely used feature is not an option.
+To minimize the number of concepts in the language, it has to reuse the concept of statics.

+So, static it is, but static what?
+The default way of grouping a bunch of functions and, optionally, some state in Kotlin is through an object.
+In Kotlin, you can allocate an anonymous object using `object {}` expression or declare a named object using `object XXX {}` declaration.
+In both cases, you get a thing that posses a stable reference as many things in Kotlin do.
+But not all things in Kotlin posses a stable reference.
+Instances of numbers in Kotlin and instances of other value classes are objects in Kotlin, but they don't have a stable reference.
+So, having a stable reference might initially seem to be an integral part of being an object, but it is not.

+This observation reflects the pragmatic approach to choosing defaults in Kotlin.
+It is easier to see in comparison with a hypothetical programming language that puts performance above pragmatics as the cornerstone of its design philosophy.
+In this hypothetical performance-centered language every feature that adds any kind of runtime costs would require developer to write extra code to acknowledge and be explicit about such cost.
+For example, a provision of stable reference for objects incurs costs, so in that hypothetical language objects would not have any stable reference by default, unless explicitly requested.
+However, in Kotlin defaults are chosen pragmatically, to reflect the most common usage for writing application-level code.

+In Kotlin design philosophy application developers are primarily concerned with the business logic of their code and performance is a secondary concern, if a concern at all.
+For performance-sensitive code Kotlin provides additional opt-in capabilities to be used by experts who write performance-sensitive code.
+One such performance-oriented capability is a `value class`, and another such performance-oriented capability is a `static object`.
+They take away performance-affecting "provides a stable reference" feature of classes and objects respectively for those cases where you can do away without it.
+If you take legal Kotlin code and replace `value class` with `class` and `static object` with `object` the code will mostly compile and work as before (maybe with few non-essential differences), but will lose some efficiency.

+It is perfectly fine if developer who wants to combine several functions into a common namespace uses `object XXX {}` for that purpose.
+If they know about static objects they can gain a bit of additional efficiency by declaring their functions inside a `static object XXX {}`, but there is not much harm is they don't.
+That is another reason while static objects do not deserve a separate concept on their own.

+From the syntactic point of view, we can consider an option of using `static XXX {}` instead of a `static object XXX {}` and name them "named static sections" instead of "static objects".
+However, this option is problematic for two main reasons.
+First, it requires `static` to become a hard keyword on par with `fun`, `class`, `interface`, etc. That is a way more disruptive and more breaking change.
+Second, it breaks the spirit of Kotlin design that tries to minimize the number of core concepts, opting to modify them instead.
+Kotlin does not have `enum`, but `enum class`, Kotlin does not have `record` but `data class`, etc. It is in Kotlin spirit to have `static object` as opposed to a separate concept.